Self-Injectable Weight Management Treatment

 • You have been diagnosed with (or think you may have) an eating disorder

-• You have severe liver, kidney or heart failure
+• You have liver, kidney or heart failure

 • You have the following digestive conditions: